Matthewkarani/Angani_Sales_Business_Analytics/README.md

 # Data Description
 The dataset is provided in an Excel workbook named Sales Data with the following components:

-_Main Data_ Contains sales transaction details.
+Main Data: Contains sales transaction details.

-**Product Master** Lists product-specific information.
+Product Master: Lists product-specific information.

-**Data Dictionary** Describes fields in both the Main Data and Product Master sheets.
+Data Dictionary: Describes fields in both the Main Data and Product Master sheets.

 # Dataset
 The dataset used in this project consists of multiple sheets, including Main Data, Product Master, and a Data Dictionary describing the following fields:

+# Field Name	Description
 Field Name	Description
-OrderNumber	Unique identifier for each order.
+OrderNumber	Unique: identifier for each order.

-QuantityOrdered	Number of units ordered per product.
+QuantityOrdered:	Number of units ordered for a specific product.

-PriceEach	Price per unit of the product.
+PriceEach:	Price per unit of the product.

-OrderLineNumber	Line number of the product within the order.
+OrderLineNumber:	Line number of the product in the order, used to distinguish items in a single order.

-Sales	Total sales amount for the order line (calculated as QuantityOrdered * PriceEach).
+Sales: 	Total sales amount for the order line (calculated as QuantityOrdered * PriceEach).

-OrderDate	Date the order was placed.
+OrderDate:	Date when the order was placed.

-Status	Current status of the order (e.g., Shipped, Cancelled, Pending).
+Status: 	Current status of the order (e.g., Shipped, Cancelled, Pending).

-QTR_ID	Quarter in which the order was placed.
+QTR_ID:	Quarter in which the order was placed.

-ProductLine	Product category or line.
+DAY_ID: 	Day on which the order was placed.

+MONTH_ID:	Month in which the order was placed.

+YEAR_ID:	Year in which the order was placed.

+ProductLine:	Category or line to which the product belongs.

-MSRP	Manufacturer's Suggested Retail Price for the product.
+MSRP:	Manufacturer's Suggested Retail Price for the product.

+ProductCode:	Unique code identifying the product.

-CustomerName	Full name of the customer placing the order.
+CustomerName:	Full name of the customer placing the order.

+Phone: 	Customer's contact phone number.

+AddressLine1:	First line of the customer's address.

-City	City where the customer is located.
+City:	City where the customer is located.

+PostalCode:	Postal or ZIP code for the customer's address.

-Country	Country where the customer is located.
+Country:	Country where the customer is located.

-Territory	Sales territory associated with the customer.
+Territory:	Geographical sales territory associated with the customer.

-For a full data dictionary, refer to the Data Description section in this README.
+ContactLastName:	Last name of the customer contact person.

+ContactFirstName:	First name of the customer contact person.

+Branch:	Branch or location responsible for handling the order.

 Dashboard & Insights
 Key Performance Indicators (KPIs)